qcodespp/qcodespp.github.io/_sources/dummy_measurements.rst.txt

                     start=0,stop=10,num=11,delay=0.1,
                     step_parameter=instrument.output2,
                     step_start=0,step_stop=10,step_num=11,step_delay=0.1
-                    device_info='test',
+                    device_info='dummy',
+                    instrument_info='ACdiv=1e5 DCdiv=1e3 freq=123 Hz',
                     measure=[instrument.input1, instrument.input2])

-This function 'steps' instrument.output2, and at every step, it sweeps instrument.output1, and at each point on that sweep, the parameters in measure are measured.
+This function 'steps' ``instrument.output2``, and at every step, it sweeps ``instrument.output1``, and at each point on that sweep, the parameters in measure are measured.

-Again, we are given information about the DataSetPP, which shows the array shapes are now indeed two dimensional.
+Again, we are given information about the ``DataSetPP``, which shows the array shapes are now indeed two dimensional.

 Running the measurement is again just